PranayKr/Deep_Reinforcement_Learning_Projects/README.md

                                             2)DQN_Checkpoint_2.pth
                                             3)DQN_Checkpoint_3.pth

-  2) Double Deep Q-net algorithm Training / Testing Details (Files Used) :
+  b) Double Deep Q-net algorithm Training / Testing Details (Files Used) :

         For Training : Open either of the below mentioned Jupyter Notebook and execute all the cells